yi904835116/lab06-sockets/README.md

 myEmitter.emit('event');

 ```
+## Client-Server Architecture
+The client-Server architecture is a way of distributing //TODO finish what is client server
+In this lab you will be building a simple client-server messaging platform.
+// TODO finish what the lab task actually is

 ## Node Servers
 We will start with server.ts, locaed in /src in it you will find some starter code that lays out the basic outline of a node server.